lisyarus/opengl-loader-generator/README.md

 The generated functions are in C++, thus adhere to C++ linkage & name mangling rules.

+See the examples of generated [header](https://github.com/lisyarus/opengl-loader-generator/blob/master/gl.hpp) and [source](https://github.com/lisyarus/opengl-loader-generator/blob/master/gl.cpp) for further details on the structure of the generated files.

 # Usage

 With the default settings, the `gl` namespace contains all OpenGL functions and constants for a particular version & profile, while the loader library API is in the `gl::sys` namespace.
 The `gl::internal` namespace will contain the actual OpenGL functions' pointers that will be loaded at runtime.
 All of these namespaces can be changed through the configuration file.

 To initialize the library, call `gl::sys::initialize()`.
 This function returns `true` if all the required OpenGL functions were successfully loaded (excluding extensions), and `false` otherwise.
 To check if a particular requested extension is supported, call `gl::sys::ext_EXTENSION_NAME()`, e.g. `gl::sys::ext_ARB_texture_filter_anisotropic()` for the `GL_ARB_texture_filter_anisotropic` extension (note that the `GL_` part is stripped).

 The loaded functions and constants can be used like `gl::DrawArrays(gl::TRIANGLES, 0, 6)` (again, assuming default settings).
+See the [test application](https://github.com/lisyarus/opengl-loader-generator/blob/master/test.cpp) for a working example of library usage.

 # License